-6.04 Manufactured Housing
+7.05 Manufactured Housing

 Manufactured homes taxed as personal property may be eligible Qualified Dwelling Units.

-Unless explicitly identified in the Agreement, an Administrator seekingthat seeks to serve a property owned purchasing or to be owned by the Household, such as rehabilitating a manufactured home in a manufactured home park,taxed as personal property using Deferred
+Unless explicitly identified in the Agreement, an Administrator that seeks to serve a Household purchasing or rehabilitating a manufactured home taxed as personal property using Deferred Loan Funds must contact Minnesota Housing prior to assisting the Household.

-Household in a Qualified Dwelling Unit that is not real property and is not located on real taxed as real property should be treated like all other Qualified Dwelling Units taxed as real property.

-Loan Funds must contact Minnesota Housing for assistance.prior to assisting the Household.

 Such Projects are approved at the sole discretion of Minnesota Housing.
-Manufactured homes
+Manufactured homes taxed as real property should be treated like all other Qualified Dwelling Units taxed as real property.

-6.0405 Nationwide Mortgage Licensing System (NMLS) Registration
+7.06 Nationwide Mortgage Licensing System (NMLS) Registration